kjain1810/savepepe/README.md

 A game made using Pygame for ISS Assignment - 3 in Spring'20 semester, IIIT Hyderabad.

-Game is based on Pepe the from crossing a grid filled with obstacles.
+Game is based on Pepe the frog crossing a grid filled with obstacles.

 Run command: